An email signature is a block of text or graphic content that is added to the end of every email sent from a particular email account.

 Cramming everything about yourself into an email signature is one trap too many people fall into.

-Don’t overload your email signature template with too many contact details.
-Your name, job title, company name, address and your phone number are the basic things that you should include.
+Don’t overload your standard email signature template with too many contact details.
+Your name, job title, company name, address, and phone number are the basic things that you should include.

-Use colors that blend with your top content for the large banner (should you choose to have one) and give the recipient an opportunity to unsubscribe in your disclaimer text, this is in line with regulations like the CAN-SPAM Act and GDPR.
+Also, use colors that blend with your top content for the large banner (should you choose to have one) and allow the recipient to unsubscribe in your disclaimer text, this is in line with regulations like the CAN-SPAM Act and GDPR.

 Pitching without being pushy in the body of your email is hard.
 Doing it at the end of an email is even harder.